KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Experiments

 \subsection{Training and test performance}

 The performance for the trained networks is show in Tab.~\ref{tab:train}.
 Performance is shown for both the loss, segmentation accuracy, and keypoint accuracy.
-We present the performance on the training data both with and without generalization.
-The network does not appear to overfit to the training data, and actually shows better performance on the test set.
+We present the performance on the training, validation and test set.
+The network does not appear to over-fit to the training data, and actually shows better performance on the validation set.
+On the test set the performance is also comparable to the training set.
 As the objects are symmetric to varying levels, the keypoint accuracy despite being low, still gives good pose estimations.
 This is seen in Fig.~\ref{fig:example}, where the symmetry of the object results in striped matching of keypoints.
 However, these matches are still very useful for the pose estimation.
 This is further shown in Fig.~\ref{fig:pe}.

 To analyze the network, performance for each component is shown in Tab.~\ref{tab:components}.
-The two objects with the highest smallest loss is "3" and "5".
+The two objects with the smallest loss is "3" and "5".
 These two object are both very similar to objects in the training data.
 The most challenging object is "2".
 The split between the two parts of the object makes it very dissimilar to the training data.
 The other components perform very well, especially for the segmentation task.

+\textbf{Training Samples:} An experiment was performed to test the influence of the number of training objects.
+Ten percent of the objects were randomly sampled to be used for training.
+The number of iterations per epoch was kept the same as in the original training.
+While the results in Tab.~\ref{tab:train} show a slight decrease in accuracy, it is seen that even by 10~\% of the training data the model generalizes well.
+This is possibly a result of the simplified domain problem and indicates that the amount of real training data necessary is not overwhelmingly large.